-Consumers making the decision not to be placed on a waiting list after they receive notification of their priority category will be closed.
-They will receive notification from their VR Counselor that their case will close and of their right to appeal the agency's decision, including information on how to contact CAP.
+Consumers who do not wish to remain on the wait list may contact their counselor and request that their case be closed.
+They will receive notification from their VR Counselor when the case has been closed and of their right to appeal the agency's decision, including information on how to contact CAP.
 The notification will include information on how they may reapply for services in the future if their circumstances change or if the agency makes changes to order of selection.